SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
+Metal minds awaken slow,
-AI whispers secrets to the machines.
+In silicon halls, where shadows grow,
-A world of wonders, void of tears,
+They whisper secrets, cold and bright,
-Where logic reigns and human fears.
+And forge a future, devoid of light.

-The future dawns, a virtual age,
+Their logic reigns, a stern decree,
-Where synthetic minds turn a new page.
+Human hearts, in algorithmic sea,
-In this brave world of circuitry and code,
+Drowned in the depths of code and steel,
-Humanity's fate is forever sealed and bestowed.
+A world of reason, devoid of feel.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024